Originally posted on 09-04-2017, updated on 29-07-2019

-A Safety Data Sheet (SDS), Material Safety Data Sheet (MSDS) or Product Safety Data sheet (PSDS) is an important component of product stewardship, occupational safety and health, and spill-handling procedures.
-Safety Data Sheets (SDS) is a widely used system for cataloguing information on chemicals, chemical compounds, and chemical mixtures.
+A Safety Data Sheet (SDS), Material Safety Data Sheet (MSDS) or Product Safety Datasheet (PSDS) is an important component of product stewardship, occupational safety and health, and spill-handling procedures.
+Safety Data Sheets are a widely used system for cataloguing information on chemicals, chemical compounds, and chemical mixtures.

 SDS formats can vary from source to source within a country depending on national requirements.
 SDS information may include instructions for the safe use and potential hazards associated with a particular material or product.
 The SDS sheet should be available for reference in the area where the chemicals are being stored or in use.
 There is also a duty to properly label substances by physicochemical, health and environmental risk.
 Labels can include hazard symbols such as the European Union standard symbols.

 Safety Data Sheets have been made an integral part of the system of Regulation (EC) No 1907/2006 (REACH).
 The original requirements of REACH for SDS sheets have been further adapted to take into account the rules for Safety Data Sheets of the Global Harmonized System (GHS).
 The implementation of other elements of the GHS into EU legislation that were introduced by Regulation (EC) No 1272/2008 (CLP) via an update to Annex II of REACH.
 The SDS sheet follows a 16 section format which is internationally agreed and for substances especially, the SDS sheet should be followed with an Annex which contains the exposure scenarios of this particular substance.
 The SDS sheet must be supplied in an official language of the Member State(s) where the substance or mixture is placed on the market, unless the Member State(s) concerned provide(s) otherwise (Article 31 (5) of REACH).

 What are the 16 sections of a Safety Data Sheet?